ibexa/documentation-user/docs/content_management/collaborative_editing.md

 Then, in a pop-up window, you can invite users to newly created session.

 You can only invite users with permissions to access the shared content.
-Once invited, they might be able
 Users without permissions are grayed out and you can't select them and invite them to the session.

 You can invite two types of users:

 - **Internal** - by searching their name or email address.
 These users can either edit the content item or preview it, depending on your choice.
+Depending on their account permissions, they might be able to invite other users.

 ![Internal users - invitation](img/invite_internal_user.png)